Updated: Aug 1

 Along with the digital drive, we wanted to have an art installation dedicated to all students returning back to school.
 We found a mural in El Sereno, that was dedicated as well to students, but it definitely had a more mundane, sad vibration.
 We felt an installation right in front would be a great match!

 We painted and decorated a bike which was donated.
 On the back, we attached a basket that had school supplies free to take by the community.
 Attached to the handlebars were words of affirmations from our Instagram community.
 We only intended the bike to stay for a few weeks, as we were paying out of pocket for the supplies, but when we returned, we found a couple notes of appreciation and gratitude.
 We decided it was best to start asking for monetary donations to keep the bike there filled, and so it stayed for about two months and we replenished the supplies weekly.
 It was so great to see that the donations were gone and very much appreciated every time we returned.
 We even saw a few times, members of the community even left their own donations in the basket as well!

 As the school year continued, and the winter's dew started to dampen the supplies, we decided to bring the bike back in.
 Overall, from both our personal donations and donations from the community, we filled the bike with an additional $458 worth of brand new school supplies.
-Together with the donated back pack supplies, we think this project was a great success!
+Together with the community, we raised close to $3,000 of pre-stuffed backpacks.
+With both aspects of the project, we think it was a great success!
 Thank you once again, to everyone who's contributed.

 If you're passionate about helping unhoused children, please visit the nonprofit we teamed up with, School on Wheels.
 Not only do they work hard to get donations for supplies, but they have an after school program in Skid Row, as well as offering free tutoring and parenting classes for these families.